StuartLeitch/temptest4/apps/reporting-backend/src/infrastructure/views/README.md

 - zzz_events - contains the id, timestamps, type, payloads of events
 - zzz_data (ex: invoices_data) - contains fields extracted from table above
-- zzz (plural, ex: invoices) - contains the information from last event, sometimes agregated from multiple views
+- zzz (plural, ex: invoices) - contains the information from last event, sometimes aggregated from multiple views

-zzz is placeholder for entity (i.e. invoices, manuscripts, etc.)
+zzz is placeholder for entity (i.e. Invoice, Manuscript, etc.)

 # Adding new fields to an existing view